 His deep connection to faith led him to serve in numerous capacities at both Christ Church Lincoln and Christ Church Vero Beach.
 In Lincoln he served as the Senior Warden, and as a member of the vestry, on search committees, and as a chalice bearer and lay reader.
 In Vero Beach he was an active member of the altar guild.

 A celebration of Walter’s life will take place Saturday, August 24, 2019 at 10:00 a.m. with a Requiem Eucharist in Christ Church, 1643 Lonsdale Avenue, Lincoln.
 Burial will follow at Swan Point Cemetery, Providence.
 Relatives and friends are invited and may call Friday, from 4:00 – 7:00 p.m. at Bellows Funeral Chapel, 160 River Road, Lincoln.
 In lieu of flowers, contributions in Walter’s memory to Christ Church, P.O.
 Box 245, Lincoln, R.I.
 02865 or http://www.christchurchlincoln.org/giving A memorial service for Walter for all his Vero Beach family and friends will be held at a later date at Christ Church, Vero Beach, FL.

-To send flowers to Dr. Walter J. Scott's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Walter J. Scott, please visit our floral store.